 When to use it

-Multiple choice questions are a great option when presenting participants with a short list of possible responses.
+Single select questions are a great option when presenting participants with a short list of possible responses.
 Keep in mind that participants can only choose a single response, so frame your questions accordingly.
-If you would like participants to be able to select multiple answers, the Checkbox style question is what you need.
+If you would like participants to be able to select multiple answers, the multiple select style question is what you need.

 - What is your current job title? (entry-level employee, manager, senior manager, executive, etc.)